iswxw/wxw-go/source/w05/w053_json.md

 // To unmarshal JSON into a value implementing the Unmarshaler interface,
 // Unmarshal calls that value's UnmarshalJSON method, including
 // when the input is a JSON null.
-// Otherwise, if the value implements encoding.TextUnmarshaler
+// Otherwise, if the value implements w_encoding.TextUnmarshaler
 // and the input is a JSON quoted string, Unmarshal calls that value's
 // UnmarshalText method with the unquoted form of the string.
 //